 Nathan Marks shares some inspiring anecdotes about teachers from different backgrounds and states of Mexico (some even from rural Mexico) who are currently teaching inquiry-based science to students through smartphone technology.

 We know that many classes have gone online or hybrid, where technology plays a crucial role, however we understand that technology is not the silver bullet, because one can have a traditional theoretical class through Zoom or Meet or Google Classroom with the same powerpoint without the proper instructional design for an online lesson and expect a lot.

-Nevertheless, at Lab4U we believe that pedagogy plays an important role in the learning process, be it in person, online or hybrid.
+Nevertheless, we believe that pedagogy plays an important role in the learning process, be it in person, or online.

 At Lab4U we are supporting teachers to perform inquiry-based activities with their students as learning is much more significant, long lasting and meaningful when students have the chance to learn by doing.
 Nathan shares how even students from rural Mexico were able to experiment hands-on and take charge of their own learning.

 Nathan explains how the latter is achieved by hands-on experiments with a guided approach using inquiry-based learning, where we focus on the pedagogy as opposed to the traditional class.
 With this approach students lose their fear of making mistakes and that’s what experimentation is all about!
 At Lab4U we know there is pedagogical importance in uncertainty and error.

 In STEM areas there is generally a fear of these subjects being difficult, boring, and not for everybody and this is based on the traditional model that prevails in many schools, where students experience science as “second hand” where we learn about science, the work that others did.
 But they are not actually engaging in the scientific process themselves.